Xen0ph0n/MIDAS/README.md

 <br>
 <br>
  Scanning all files recursively from here: ../testmidas/<br>
- Logging all information to: ./midas.log<br>
+ Logging all information to: midas.log<br>
- Using Yara Rule file: ./midasyararules.yar<br>
+ Using Yara Rule file: midasyararules.yar<br>
  Sleeping for: 30 seconds between iterations<br>
  All files will be moved to: ../2 once scanned<br>
  SSDeep fuzzy hashing is set to: True<br>